 Throughout history, there have been many ways of evaluating literature.

-As you read through this brief overview, decide how your novel fits into each school.
+As you read through this brief overview of some approaches to literary criticism, decide how your novel fits into each school.

 Who – Aristotle (4th c.
 B.C.E.)